PicsArt/cppbind/docs/03_get_started/06_templates.rst

            :start-after: [stack-examples]
            :end-before: [stack-examples]

-Now let's see the usages of our example, Stack.
-Here is the source code:
+Now let's see how CppBind handles cases when the Stack template class is used as an function argument.

 .. literalinclude:: /../examples/primitives/cxx/templates/stack_usage.hpp
     :language: cpp